spree/spree/guides/content/user/products/creating-products.md

 Small | Skulls         | White
 Small | Skulls         | Black

-As you can see, we need to establish three different *Option Types* - Size, Wrap, and Lid Color - with appropriate Option Values for each.
+The *Option Types* you would create for this inventory are - Size, Wrap, and Lid Color - with the *Option Values* below.

 Option Type | Option Values
 ------------|--------------